Rao–Blackwell theorem: Properties

 The improved estimator is unbiased if and only if the original estimator is unbiased, as may be seen at once by using the law of total expectation.
 The theorem holds regardless of whether biased or unbiased estimators are used.

 The theorem seems very weak: it says only that the Rao–Blackwell estimator is no worse than the original estimator.
 In practice, however, the improvement is often enormous.

-Example
+Examples

+A Poisson-distribution example

 Phone calls arrive at a switchboard according to a Poisson process at an average rate of λ per minute.
-This rate is not observable, but the numbers X_{1}, ..., X_{n} of phone calls that arrived during n successive one-minute periods are observed.
+This rate is not observable, but the numbers $X_1, \ldots, X_n$ of phone calls that arrived during n successive one-minute periods are observed.
 It is desired to estimate the probability e^{−λ} that the next one-minute period passes with no phone calls.